ZStack-Robot/terraform-provider-zstack/docs/data-sources/clusters.md

 ### Optional

+- `filter` (Map of String) Key-value pairs to filter Clusters.
+For example, to filter by CPU Architecture, use `Architecture = "x86_64"`.
 - `name` (String) Exact name for searching Cluster
 - `name_pattern` (String) Pattern for fuzzy name search, similar to MySQL LIKE.
 Use % for multiple characters and _ for exactly one character.